GreenShade/similar-faces/Readme.md

 ![](https://raw.githubusercontent.com/GreenShade/similar-faces/master/images/top3.png)

-The PCA projection of all deputies is shown below.
+The t_sne projection of all deputies is shown below.
 The red dots are top 3 the most average deputies.

 ![](https://raw.githubusercontent.com/GreenShade/similar-faces/master/images/tsne.png)

 We can see that the choosen deputies are in the middle of dataset.
 Also we can see two clusters of points.
-After investigating that we know that one cluster are men (the bigger one) and the other are women.
+After investigating that we know that one cluster are men (crosses) and the other are women.

 The project was made on [research workshops classes](https://github.com/pbiecek/WarsztatyBadawcze2018).